-We’re still unsure as to whether the support agent was a genuine human or a chatbot since the answers provided were a little out of left field.
+We’re still unsure as to whether the support agent was a genuine human or a chatbot since the answers provided were a little out of the left field.
 Not only were the responses poorly written and explained, but they failed to address the root of the problem.

 Rather than addressing the issue head-on, the agent provided general information that could’ve applied to just about any support query.

 Although we walked away with our issue resolved, we ultimately felt disappointed in CyberGhost’s support services.
-Overall, its agent seemed either utterly unprofessional or it was a poorly-designed chatbot.
+Overall, its agent seemed either utterly unprofessional, or it was a poorly-designed chatbot.
 For this reason, we think its support services need some serious revamping in the future.

 Does CyberGhost Produce Malware?

 No, the Romania-based CyberGhost dev team itself does not produce malicious software.
-However, its new parent company, Kape Technologies (formerly Crossrider), is an Israeli ad tech firm that is known to have produced and distributed malware in the past.
+However, its new parent company, Kape Technologies (formerly Crossrider), is an Israeli ad-tech firm that is known to have produced and distributed malware in the past.

 A few minutes of research can unearth you several articles floating around online decrying Crossrider/Kape for its less-than-savory history of malware production.
 There are now several popular blog posts instructing users on how to remove malware designed by the Crossrider team.